-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children who suffer from a long-term medical or social condition, which makes it necessary for them to attend a particular school. - 3.
 Children who have a member of the immediate family who suffer from a long-term medical or social condition, which makes it necessary for them to attend a particular school. - 4.
-Children who have a sibling living within the defined boundary area (identified below). - 5.
-Children who have a sibling who was admitted to the full-time school prior to 31 August 2017. - 6.
-Children living nearest the school within the defined boundary area (identified below). - 7.
-Children of staff where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 8.
-Children who have a sibling living outside of the defined boundary area (identified below). - 9.
+Children who have a sibling\ living within the defined boundary area (identified below). - 5.
+Children who have a sibling\ who was admitted to the full-time school prior to 31 August 2017. - 6.
+Children of staff where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 7.
+Children living nearest the school within the defined boundary area (identified below). - 8.
+Children who have a sibling\ living outside of the defined boundary area (identified below). - 9.
 Children living outside of the defined boundary area (identified below).